Finding 3 — Who didn't register, and why

 By race × gender (pooled 2000-2024)

-What the cell view shows
+What the group view shows

 Access barriers × state policy availability